-- 30. CPCs shall ensure that, for vessels flying their flag, the following limits shall apply on the number of FADs with operational buoys at any one time according to definitions given in paragraph 23.
+- 26. CPCs shall ensure that, for vessels flying their flag, the following limits shall apply on the number of FADs with operational buoys at any one time according to definitions given in paragraph 23.
 The number of FADs with operational buoys will be verified through the verification of telecommunication bills.
-Such verifications shall be conducted by the competent authorities of the CPCs: - 2024-2026: 300FADs per vessel - 31.
+Such verifications shall be conducted by the competent authorities of the CPCs: - 2024-2026: 275 FADs per vessel - 27.
 With a view to establishing FAD set limits to keep the catches of juvenile tropical tunas at sustainable levels, in 2024 SCRS should provide advice to the Commission about the maximum number of FAD sets which should be established per vessel or per CPC.
 To support this analysis, CPCs with purse seine vessels shall urgently undertake to report to the SCRS by 31 July 2024 the required historical FAD set data in the format required by SCRS (Task 2 catch and effort through Form ST03-T2CE) for a minimum of the last five years.
-CPCs that do not report these data in accordance with this paragraph shall be prohibited from setting on FADs until such data have been received by the SCRS. - In addition, each CPC with purse seine fishing vessels is encouraged not to increase its total fishing effort on FADs from its 2018 level. - 32.
-Each year, CPCs shall report the difference between the fishing effort on FADs compared to the previous year, via the submission of Task 2 data. - 33.
-CPCs may authorize their purse seine vessels to set on floating objects provided that the fishing vessel has either an observer or a functioning electronic monitoring system on board which is capable of verifying set type, species composition, and providing information on fishing activities to the SCRS. - 34.
-Starting in 2024, a temporary FAD Working Group shall be established to provide recommendations to the Commission on how to establish a FAD registry in ICCAT, in accordance with Annex XX. - 35.
-Further analysis shall be conducted by the SCRS on the effect of support vessels on the catches of juvenile yellowfin and bigeye tuna to be considered in 2024.
+CPCs that do not report these data in accordance with this paragraph shall be prohibited from setting on FADs until such data have been received by the SCRS. - In addition, each CPC with purse seine fishing vessels is encouraged not to increase its total fishing effort on FADs from its 2018 level.
+CPCs shall report the difference between the 2018 level and the 2020 level to the 2023 Commission meeting. - 28.
+CPCs may authorize their purse seine vessels to set on floating objects provided that the fishing vessel has either an observer or a functioning electronic monitoring system on board which is capable of verifying set type, species composition, and providing information on fishing activities to the SCRS. - 29.
+Starting in 2024, a Temporary FAD Working Group shall be established to provide recommendations to the Commission on how to establish a FAD registry in ICCAT, in accordance with Annex XX. - 30.
+Further analysis shall be conducted by the SCRS on the impact of support vessels on the catches of juvenile yellowfin and bigeye tuna to be considered in 2023.